-The bus ride to Dallas took several tedious days.
+The bus ride to Dallas took three tedious days.
 It was early fall, and perhaps the summer travel days were waning, as there were not as many passengers as when I had begun my journey.
 Granted, they were often as bizarre as ever, but I was able to secure a window seat with nobody next to me for most of the trip.
-I watched the world speeding by; open country, coastline, mountains, rivers, villages, towns and cities abounding with the American West that I had come to so profoundly love.
+I watched the world speeding by; open country, coastline, mountains, rivers, villages, towns, and cities abounding with the American West that I had come to love so profoundly.
 I had a lot of time to think.

 Eden was a fantasy.

 To keep them out…

 Did God punish Man with perpetual anguish because of Man’s lust for knowledge, or because of his failure when confronted with lust?
 Before I tasted the fruit of the forbidden apple I was in Eden’s womb, and possessed no knowledge of lust.
 It was not until well after the serpentine umbilical cord was severed that I was even aware of the apple.
 Was Eve our mother?
 Was Adam our father?
 Where was my father?
 Surely no longer lingering in Eden.

 Yet, I long to retire to the garden – free of Human perception.
 I lust for the moment when I shall not want, and lust returns to dust, from where the lotus, and the lily, and the olive, and the rose of Sharon grow.
 Trevor and I could sit in the light and listen to Pappy tell us stories of Sir Uck Uck, and animate them with his puppets.
 Mother could sit with Father.
 The lion could lay with the lamb.

 The ennui of the long ride had become hypnotic.
 As I passed town after town of America at work, I began to wonder what I was going to do after I had arrived home.
 I would have to begin a job hunt, and I was not fond of that idea.
 Oh, I did want to work and make a living.
 The demeaning process of finding work, however, rarely allocates for the combination of creativity and production.